Sunday, April 14, 2024

 As the story develops, a fourth character emerges, the frail and childish Priscilla.
 She may wilt before the more charismatic Zenobia, but seems to have Coverdale’s number, sensing in his false humility a kind of subterranean loathsomeness.
 This attitude of hers eventually contributes to Coverdale’s unwilling exile from the group.
 But as Coverdale pleads his case to the reader, you find yourself sympathizing with the guy.
 Everyone in the story is dodgy, to a degree.

 Margaret Fuller, an early American feminist and writer, is the recognized inspiration for Zenobia in the novel.
-Hawthorne did what he could to push back on the identification, even having characters mention Fuller.
+Hawthorne did what he could to push back on the identification, even having characters mention the real Fuller as another person.
 Fuller never formally joined Brook Farm, though she often visited.
 She died before the novel was published.

 Image from https://www.britannica.com/biography/Margaret-Fuller